-Suckers may be removed throughout the growing season to control spreading, if desired.
+Suckers may be removed throughout the growing season to control spreading if desired.

-Thinning cuts pruning can be used on a mature plant if needed to rejuvenate appearance and encourage fruit production by allowing more light into the branches.
+Thinning cuts pruning can be used on a mature plant if needed to rejuvenate the appearance and encourage fruit production by allowing more light into the branches.
 Glossy Black Chokeberry is a slow grower so pruning may only be needed if planted in rich soils, and likely at intervals of 5 years or more.
-Remove 1/3 of canes late spring or early fall.
+Remove 1/3 of canes in late spring or early fall.
 It is important to prune this shrub at the right time to allow the plant to produce new growth and seal pruning wounds before it goes dormant.
 If pruned at the wrong time (too late in fall or during winter) wounds will “bleed” throughout winter, leaving dark streaks on branches.

 Glossy Black Chokeberry does not have any serious disease or insect pest problems in our area.

 The root words in the specific epithet – ‘melano’ and ‘carpa’ – literally translate to ‘black fruit’.

 The genus Aronia refers to a species of Sorbus with fruits similar to chokeberry – Sorbus aria, or Common Whitebeam.

 The common name “chokeberry” comes from the high tannin levels in the fruit, which gives them their sharp astringent taste.
 Though tart, the fruits are edible and have a very high antioxidant content.
 They have many purported health benefits and may even be considered an up-and-coming ‘super fruit’.
 They are cultivated and used extensively in Russia and eastern Europe in juices, wines, baked goods, jams, and health tonics.
 The North American Potawatomi tribe historically used the berries when making pemmican, and the bark and berries were also used as an astringent.